dbwebb-se/phpmvc/README.md

 For contributors, see the commit history and the issues.

-Feel free to help builing up the repository with more content suited for training and education.
+Feel free to help building up the repository with more content suited for training and education.

 History
 -------------------

+v1.0.0 (2016-08-17)

+* Enable local dev environment.
+* Enable test suite on travis and circle.

 v0.1.0 (2016-04-06)